denoland/deno/docs/tools/debugger.md

 ### Chrome Devtools

-Let's try debugging program using Chrome Devtools; for this purpose we'll use [file_server.ts](https://deno.land/std@v0.50.0/http/file_server.ts) from `std`;
+Let's try debugging a program using Chrome Devtools; for this purpose we'll use [file_server.ts](https://deno.land/std@v0.50.0/http/file_server.ts) from `std`;
 a static file server.